lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * The search is case-insensitive.
 * `PERSON_INDEX` must be a positive integer within the bounds of person list.

+> ⚠️ **Note:** Each new search command will override the results of the previous search.
+For example, if you perform a `searchListingTag` followed by another `searchOwnerListing`, only the results from the second `searchOwnerListing` will be applied to all data.
+The filters do not stack.

 Example:
 * `searchOwnerListing 2`